CobaltBSD/libfifomsg/README.md

 # libfifomsg

 A simple interprocess communication library using FIFOs and msgpack-c.
-Used by Cobalt's userspace programs as a replacement for the overthought and insecure D-Bus.
+Used by Cobalt's userspace programs as a replacement for the overcomplicated and insecure D-Bus.

 ## `fifo_send` and `fifo_listen`
 This library also contains the supplementary utilities `fifo_send` and `fifo_listen`.
 Together, these utilities enable command-line usage of this library.